National Estuaries Week

 - To communicate the value and importance of our estuaries and coasts to key decision makers at the local and federal levels

-Last year's celebration of National Estuaries Week, the 30th anniversary, was a huge success.
-Organizations and volunteers from across the country gathered at their local bays, riverfronts, and classrooms to celebrate and learn about the importance of our estuaries and how they benefit our daily lives.
-More than 30,000 volunteers across 21 states, Canada, and Guam participated in over 105 events.
-We garnered the most engagement ever on social media – on Twitter alone we had more than 1,200 mentions of #EstuariesWeek and a potential reach of more than 6 million.
+Organizations and volunteers from across the country gathered at their local bays, riverfronts, and classrooms to celebrate and learn about the importance of our estuaries during this year's National Estuaries Week.
+More than 8,000 volunteers participated in over 60 registered events.
+We garnered the most engagement ever on social media – on Twitter alone we had almost 1,800 mentions of #EstuariesWeek on Twitter and nearly 200 dedicated posts on Instagram.

 National Estuaries Week is all about celebrating the benefits of our coasts and estuaries in a way that matters to you.
 Perhaps your organization wants to provide clean and safe recreation space for local families; maybe you're a part of a school group and would like to organize a clean-up; or you could even be a fisherman looking to attract new business.
 Whatever your passion, NEW can help you celebrate and promote your estuary like never before.